Resource Allocation for Vehicle Platooning in 5G NR-V2X via Deep Reinforcement Learning: System model

 Now we focus on the collision with the hidden terminal effects.
-Since the broadcast vehicles in the hidden terminal range also use the same resource allocation scheme, each of them can see the VRBs occupied by other vehicles in its own transmission range.
-Thus vehicles in the hidden terminal range of the PL can see at most $R\rho$ VRBs occupied by other vehicles in the transmission range of the PL.
+Since the broadcast vehicles in the hidden terminal range also use the same resource allocation scheme, each of them can see the VRBs occupied by other vehicles in its own communication range.
+Thus vehicles in the hidden terminal range of PL can see at most $R\rho$ VRBs occupied by other vehicles in the communication range of PL.
 Assume each broadcast vehicle in the hidden terminal range does not use the $R\rho$ VRBs and its VRB selection is uniformly distributed in the rest $N_r - R\rho$ VRBs.
-The probability that one broadcast vehicle in the hidden terminal range does not collide with the PL is
+The probability that one broadcast vehicle in the hidden terminal range does not collide with PL is

-If one BSM from the PL is successfully delivered to its PMs with the hidden terminal effects, two conditions must be satisfied: the resource selection collision does not occur as well as the broadcast vehicles in the hidden terminal range do not select the same VRB as the PL.
-Note that the average number of hidden terminals for the platoon, from the side of PL, is $d\rho$, the collision probability considering the hidden terminal effects can be expressed as
+If one BSM from PL is successfully delivered to the PMs with the hidden terminal effects, two conditions must be satisfied: The resource selection collision does not occur as well as the broadcast vehicles in the hidden terminal range do not select the same VRB as PL.
+Note that the average number of hidden terminals for the platoon, from the side of PL, is $d\rho$, thus, the collision probability considering the hidden terminal effects can be expressed as

 As illustrated before, the random selection algorithm also incurs a high collision probability.
-According to the characteristics of platoon communication, the PL, regarded as an agent, can explore the unknown communication environment based on the received feedback from its PMs.
-We next introduce the deep reinforcement learning to decrease the collision probability, $P_{c}^{ht}$.
+According to the characteristics of platoon communication, the PL, regarded as an agent, can explore the unknown communication environment based on the received feedback from the PMs.
+We next introduce the deep reinforcement learning to effectively decrease the collision probability, $P_{c}^{ht}$.